← Reference Deep-Dives Reference Deep-Dive · 11 min read

 2. Limit Topics to Enable Depth

 A 30-minute AI interview supports 3-5 topics with genuine laddering depth.
 Each topic needs 5-10 minutes for the AI to reach levels 5-7.
-Attempting to cover 10 topics produces 3-minute exchanges that never get past level 2.
+Attempting to cover 10 topics produces 3-minute exchanges that never get past level 2 — which is the depth a well-designed survey can reach in 5 minutes for a fraction of the cost.

 3. Design Opening Questions as Launching Pads